Lazar Paču: Biography

 When the Radicals came to power in 1889 and nationalized monopolies of tobacco and salt, he was appointed as head of state monopolies.
 There he worked until 1898.
 After the successful rehabilitation of this important state institution, Paču became the head of the Belgrade Cooperative Society with the aim to stabilize the national currency—the dinar.
-In 1896 he was retired as a member of the Belgrade Municipal Assembly.
+In 1896 he retired as a member of the Belgrade Municipal Assembly.

 Political career

 Somewhere between the late 19th- to the very early 20th- century, the top of the Radical Party was the triumvirate of the three, Nikola Pašić, Stojan Protić and Paču.
 Nikola Pašić was a Serbian and Yugoslav politician and diplomat who was the most important Serbian political figure for almost 40 years.
 Also, he was the undisputed leader of the party who, it is said, "could" make a political agreement with just anybody.
 Stojan Protić was a Serbian politician and writer.
 He served as the prime minister of the Kingdom of Serbs, Croats, and Slovenes between 1918 and 1919, and again in 1920.
 And Lazar Pachu was "a good speaker and thinker, but he was not a radical person," and hence a bit politically harmless.
 Everyone in Serbia said that he was an incredibly honest, generous and worthy man.
 It was no surprise that Nikola Pašić appointed Pachu as minister of finance after the May Coup in 1903.
 For the next ten years, Pachu was Serbia's government economist in three Radical Party administrations.

 He was self-taught in banking and took over the portfolio of Minister of Finance at a time when no one wanted to approve the country's credits, due to the country's economic situation and the assassination of Alexander Obrenovic.
 With harsh monetary measures, financial discipline, and above all, well-conducted negotiations, he managed to balance the budget first and then restore the confidence of European countries.
 Prior to Pachu, it was a serious task to secure funding for new political plans.
 In those years, Serbia was preparing for "major historical affairs", as it was necessary to arm and expand the railway network.
 Due in part to Dr. Paču's policy decisions, Serbia was better prepared economically for the upcoming Great War.
 Because of a policy of paying back any debt (even to enemies), Serbia was able to take out loans to cover the costs of increased military spending in World War I. He was a Freemason.